-To compare LMPT's storage performance with existing Ethereum MPT implementations, we modify the OpenEthereum client to implement the LMPT instead of the standard Ethereum MPT.
-The OpenEthereum client is one of the fastest Ethereum clients available [2].
+To compare LMPT's storage performance with existing Ethereum MPT implementations, we modify the OpenEthereum client to implement LMPT instead of the standard Ethereum MPT.
+The OpenEthereum client is implemented in Rust programming language and is one of the fastest Ethereum clients available [2].
 In particular, we modify the existing storage engine of OpenEthereum to integrate the delta trie, intermediate trie, snapshot trie, and flat store instead of the single MPT structure.
-In addition, we alter the verification engine of OpenEthereum so that the LMPT merging process from Section III can be integrated into the client.
+In addition, we alter the verification engine of OpenEthereum so that the LMPT merging process from Section IV is integrated into the client.